bhaskargonthini/bhaskargonthini/README.md

 <br>

   ###
-- 🔭 I’m currently working on [Detectron2](https://github.com/avs-abhishek123/Detecting-and-cartooning-an-image)
+- 🔭 I’m currently working on Few Python Projects

 - 🌱 I’m currently learning **Machine Learning**

-- 👯 I’m looking to collaborate on [Detectron2 for reliability analysis in aviation](https://github.com/avs-abhishek123/Detecting-and-cartooning-an-image)
+- 👯 I’m looking to collaborate on any Projects

-- 👨‍💻 All of my projects are available at [My GitHub](https://github.com/avs-abhishek123?tab=repositories)
+- 👨‍💻 All of my projects are available at [My GitHub](https://github.com/bhaskargonthini?tab=repositories)

 - 📫 How to reach me **bhaskarin1india2@gmail.com**
   <br>